kon-ham/kon-ham.github.io/_posts/2021-03-29-netflix-and-tarantinos-hateful-8-a-short-review-and-thoughts-on-justice.md

 ---
 layout: post
-title: 'Netflix and Tarantino's Hateful 8; A short Review and thoughts on Justice'
+title: "Netflix and Tarantino's Hateful 8; A short Review and thoughts on Justice"
 categories: [Hateful 8, Movie Reviews]
 ---
 The series is long.
 It&#8217;s absolutely a tour de force in the celebration of gore, violence, and hate.
 I finished it, despite the derogatory words eventually becoming tiresome to me.